magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 Interestingly, **if a function performs its recursive call as the very last step before returning,** it can be optimized by the compiler or interpreter to be as space-efficient as iteration.
 This scenario is known as <u>tail recursion</u>.

-- **Regular recursion**: In standard recursion, when the function returns to the previous level, it continues to execute more code, requiring the system to save the context of the previous call.
+- **Regular recursion**: In standard recursion, when returning to the previous level, the function continues executing, so the system must save the context of the previous call.
-- **Tail recursion**: Here, the recursive call is the final operation before the function returns.
-This means that upon returning to the previous level, no further actions are needed, so the system does not need to save the context of the previous level.
+- **Tail recursion**: Here, the recursive call is the last operation before the function returns.
+Since there’s nothing left to execute afterward, the system doesn’t need to save the context of the previous call.

 For example, in calculating $1 + 2 + \dots + n$, we can make the result variable `res` a parameter of the function, thereby achieving tail recursion: